a2cy/RenderPipeline/README.md

 ## Attention

 This is my personal attempt at getting RenderPipeline to work on python 3.14 and panda3d 1.10.16.
-Older versions of python/panda3d may not work.
+Older versions of python/panda3d may not work and I'm not going to fix it.

 ### Core Features